ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi/05-dashboards/assignment.md

 🏁 Step 3: pulumi up
 =========

-- After running `pulumi up` test that tags are added in New Relic.
+- Navigate to the terminal tab, `cd o11y`, run `pulumi up` and confirm the changes.

 ```
 pulumi up
 ```

+- Pulumi will output a `dashboard_permalink` value linking to your Dashboard!

 To complete the challenge, press **Check**